 - Availability of additional protection.
 What endorsements you can get and how customizable your coverage is affects your ability to get a truly tailored policy.
 This includes the ability to get coverage for damage that may occur during the transportation of your home.

 - Mobile home insurance isn’t modular home insurance.
-Modular homes are built differently from mobile homes, specifically when it comes to the structure of the foundation, how they’re transported and the potential number of levels.
+Modular homes and unique builds like prefab container homes are built differently from mobile homes, specifically when it comes to the structure of the foundation, how they’re transported and the potential number of levels.
 Because of these differences, the policies are going to be categorized separately.

 - Insurability varies.
 Older mobile homes can be significantly more expensive and harder to insure.
 According to the U.S. Department of Housing and Urban Development (HUD) as of August 2019, mobile homes made before June 15, 1976 can’t be HUD standard compliant — even with modifications.
 Because of the unregulated structure, they’re considered riskier to insure.